mb0/xelf-old/DESIGN.md

 Starting dots '.' are used for relative lookups.
 A single dot indicates that the following symbol can only be found in the current environment, each additional dot moves one parent up the ancestry.
-The special prefix '.?' can be used to force the default scope lookup for predefined name like list which is also a type name.

 If a symbol does not start with a special lookup modifier prefix and instead starts with a name start character, it is parsed as a path in case it contains interior dots.
 And each path segment